Skip to content

 1. Sustainable natural rubber policy or commitment for all its operations?

-The company mentions having a sustainability policy in its sustainability report.
+The company mentions having a sustainability policy in its latest sustainability report.
 However, no policy could be found publicly available.

 • N